seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 constraint will consume one argument from the call instruction.
 It is not permitted for the asm to write to any input register or memory location (unless that input is tied to an output).
-Note also that multiple inputs may all be assigned to the same register, if LLVM can determine that they necessarily all contain the same value.
+Note also that multiple inputs may all be assigned to the same register, if LLVM37 can determine that they necessarily all contain the same value.

 Instead of providing a Constraint Code, input constraints may also "tie"